keichi/hpcmaspa17-pfanalyzer/src/2_goal.md

 simulator are described as follows:

-- _Support for application-aware dynamic routing_: The simulator should allow users to implement dynamic routing algorithms for mitigating load imbalance and improving utilization of the interconnect.
+- _Support for application-aware dynamic routing_: The simulator should allow users to implement dynamic routing algorithms to mitigate load imbalance and improve utilization of the interconnect.
 In addition, the routing algorithms should be supplied with the communication patterns of applications and packet flow in the interconnect to make effective routing decisions.